Terry Branstad: First tenure (1983–1999)

-When elected governor at age 36, Branstad became the youngest chief executive in Iowa's history.
+When he took office as governor at age 36, Branstad became the youngest chief executive in Iowa's history.
 Reelected in 1986, 1990, and 1994, he left office as Iowa's longest-serving governor.
-He served as Chairman of the National Governors Association in 1989–90, and also was Chair of the Midwestern Governors Association.
+He served as Chairman of the National Governors Association in 1989–1990, and also was Chair of the Midwestern Governors Association.
 In 1997 he chaired the Education Commission of the States, the Republican Governors Association, and the Governors' Ethanol Coalition.

 In 1983 Branstad vetoed a bill to establish a state lottery.

 Branstad made reinstatement of the death penalty a central focus of his 1994 re-election campaign; however, despite successfully being re-elected, he was unable to implement this policy due to opposition from Democrats in the Iowa State Senate.

 Iowa's unemployment rate went from 8.5% when Branstad took office to a record low 2.5% by the time he left office in 1999.
 In his first year as governor, the state budget had a $90 million deficit.
 It took several years until the budget was balanced.
 Branstad said he did not have enough support in the legislature to approve budget reforms until 1992.
 By 1999 Iowa had an unprecedented $900 million budget surplus.